 My wife and I have been married for 14 years.
 We are very happy except that we have not been blessed with children.
 We have gone through various fertility treatments.
 Unfortunately we recently failed for the 17th try at in vitro fertilization.
 Basically we have tried everything – the adoption route, and even donor eggs.

 Of course there is always hope and this is why I am contacting you.
 We think that perhaps at our wedding there was some bad vibes of evil eye (Ayin Hara).
 It was suggested that if we get divorced, the Ayin Hara will be broken, and then we could get remarried and maybe get pregnant.

 I know this is unusual, but we are desperate.
-I would appreciate any kind of advice you could give us, because right now anything goes.
-She is 43 I am 50.
-So if not now, when.
+I would appreciate any advice you could give us, because right now anything goes.
+She is 43 and I'm 50.
+So if not now, when?

 The Aish Rabbi Replies:

 I sympathize with your pain and frustration, and I commend you for doing all you can to find the best solution to a very challenging situation.

 However, I don’t think this “divorce plan” is a good idea.
 Given the first injunction in the Torah – “Be fruitful and multiply” – someone who does not have children is obligated to marry someone who can bear children.
 Since you are already married, you need not marry someone else.
 However, if you divorce, it would be incumbent upon you to marry a woman with whom you have a better chance than your wife to have children.